Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Algorithm Details

 \subsection{GradCoRe Pseudo-Code}

 \Cref{alg:GradcoreAlgFull} describes SGD-GradCoRe in detail.
 SGD-GradCoRe uses the GradCoRe measurement selection subroutine described in \Cref{alg:GradcoreSub}, which selects measurement points and respective minimum required number of shots to estimate the quantum circuit parameter derivative required for the SGD.
+Note that the grid search range in \Cref{stp:ForGridSearch} in \Cref{alg:GradcoreSub} is set based on \Cref{thrm:GPasGeneralPSRCenterUpperBound} in \Cref{sec:A.Proofs}.